rolito223/iOS_ActivationBypass/README.md

   - 22 is the local masquerade port
   - 44 is the port SSH is running on on the iDevice (SSH on the iDevice is 44 per Checkra1n docs)

-- Open a second powershell window
+- Open a second shell
 - Type: **ssh root@127.0.0.1**
   - Password: **alpine**

-- Open WinSCP
-  - Connect via SCP to 127.0.0.1
-    - User: root
-    - Password: alpine

 - On the iDevice, continue to the 'Chose a Wi-Fi Netowrk' screen but **DO NOT** connect

 - In the SSH Powershell console enter the following commands in order: